Biltu5/Biltu5/README.md

 - 🔭 Primary coding language : Python, C#, JS
 - 🌱 I’m a Full Stack Web Developer [ASP.NET, MERN].
-- 👯 I’m looking for a Intership / job.
+- 👯 I’m looking for a good partner to work with.
 - 🥅 2022 Goals: Contribute more to Open Source projects.
 - 📫 How to reach me: The fastest way to reach me by Email.
 - ⚡ Fun fact: I loved to play Chess & Cricket.